TAEKWON-DO

 5.00 – 6.00pm (Active Tigers & TKD)

-The Community Centre, Ballynahinch,
+The Parish Centre, Ballynahinch,

 7.00 – 8.00pm (Active Tigers & TKD)